gokcekirem/CoursePlanningAssistant/README.md

 ## Before

+You can either

+- Copy the mdf file in the [Database](Database) folder to your Windows user's root folder, typically C:\Users\Name1

+Or

 - To uptade the database, after cloning run Update-Database command in Package Manager Console of Visual Studio.
 It will create a local database.

 - The local database is initally empty, you will need to fill it.